german-gonzalez/networkingworkshop/_coverpage.md

 > Transit Gateway and Traffic Mirroring - Labs and Instructions

-- Simple labs that fits all levels
+- A 200-level lab that helps you understand routing and the transit gateway
-- Written with love...
+- Written and presented by Perry Wald and German Gonzalez Zapata

 [Get Started](init.md)